Courses may include

 OTPT 2003 - Occupational Therapy Interventions in Mental Health

 This course provides the learner with an understanding of the role of Occupational Therapy in mental health services, including the role of group work and individual work in a client and family-centred, collaborative environment.
 Co-leading and facilitating groups and individual plans of intervention will be discussed.

 OTPT 2004 - Cardiorespiratory and Vascular Conditions in Rehabilitation

 This course is designed to prepare the learner with an understanding of common cardiac, pulmonary and vascular conditions across the lifespan.
-It also includes the type of Occupational Therapy and Physiotherapy treatment techniques that are implemented to safely maximize function and enable occupational potential in their clients.
-Managing clients in critically ill clinical situations will be reviewed.
+It also includes the type of Occupational Therapy and Physiotherapy treatment techniques that are implemented to safely maximize function and facilitate activity and participation in their clients.
+Managing clients in high acuity situations (i.e. the ICU) will be reviewed.

 OTPT 2025 - Neurological Conditions in Rehabilitation